Sprouted Sourdough Bread From Scratch – No Flour & No Yeast!

 Sprouted Sourdough Bread From Scratch - No Flour No Yeast

-After reading about bread history – wild yeast bread, fermented grain drinks, flatbread and sourdough bread – I was interested in trying to make sourdough bread with just grains and water.
+After reading about bread history and historical fermented beverages, I was interested in trying to make sourdough bread using only grains and water.
 This sprouted sourdough bread is basically a baked soured grain porridge just like a prehistoric human might have made it.

-I couldn’t find a recipe for sprouted sourdough bread made with just grains and water – without yeast and flour – so I came up with this recipe.
-While the prehistoric human would have used two stones or a mortar to crush the grains I used a blender! 😉
+I couldn’t find a recipe for sprouted sourdough bread made with just grains and water – without yeast and flour: So I came up with this recipe.
+While the prehistoric human would have used two stones or a mortar to crush the grains, I used a blender instead! 😉

 Sprouted Sourdough Bread From Scratch - No Flour No Yeast